Prunus alabamensis: Description

-Classification

-Relation to Prunus serotina
+Taxonomy

 Alabama cherry is sympatric with its close relative Prunus serotina sensu stricto, occurring wholly within its natural range and being similar but morphologically distinct from it.
-They are easily distinguished from each other by the differences of their leaves and inflorescences.'
+They are easily distinguished from each other by the differences of their leaves and inflorescences.
 Alabama cherry is sometimes considered to be conspecific with P. serotina; that is, a variety or subspecies rather than its own species.
-For example, as of 2023, Plants of the World Online and Flora of North America classify it as P. serotina var. alabamensis, but local botanical authorities and most authors classify Alabama cherry as its own distinct species,' including Auburn University, the Alabama Herbarium Consortium and University of West Alabama, and Weakley's Flora of the Southeastern United States.
+For example, as of 2023, Plants of the World Online and Flora of North America classify it as P. serotina var. alabamensis, but local botanical authorities and most authors classify Alabama cherry as its own distinct species, including Auburn University, the Alabama Herbarium Consortium and University of West Alabama, and Alan S. Weakley's Flora of the Southeastern United States.
 The Global Biodiversity Information Facility also lists Prunus alabamensis as being the accepted name.

 Phylogenetic analyses have been done on Alabama cherry to determine if it is a genetically distinct species.
-A 2013 analysis found no clear genetic distinction between P. serotina var. serotina from Alabama and P. alabamensis,' however a following study in 2017 determined that P. alabamensis and P. serotina are indeed modestly genetically differentiated and either frequently exchange genes with each other or do not exchange genes and have only recently diverged.
-The study also suggested that future research should investigate what underlying factors are maintaining the phenotypic distinctiveness between the two.'
+A 2013 analysis found no clear genetic distinction between P. serotina var. serotina from Alabama and P. alabamensis, however a following study in 2017 determined that P. alabamensis and P. serotina are indeed modestly genetically differentiated and either frequently exchange genes with each other or do not exchange genes and have only recently diverged.
+The study also suggested that future research should investigate what underlying factors are maintaining the phenotypic distinctiveness between the two.

+Distribution and habitat

+Alabama cherry is known to occur in the Southeastern US states of Alabama, Florida, Georgia, Mississippi, and South Carolina.
+It is rare to uncommon in its range.
+It grows in mixed oak-pine-hickory forests in sandy or rocky dry woodlands, on rocky slopes and sandhills, and on the summits of low mountains, often associated with longleaf pine (Pinus palustris).
+It grows at elevations of 20–700 m.

-Edibility and toxicity
+Edibility

-The fruit and seed are edible and can be eaten raw or cooked, however caution should be taken when consuming the seed as this plant belongs to a genus where most or all species produce the volatile toxin hydrogen cyanide, mostly in their leaves and seeds.
-Levels are usually too small to do any harm, but especially bitter fruits or seeds should not be eaten.
+The fruit and seed are edible and can be eaten raw or cooked, but caution should be taken when consuming the seed as this plant belongs to a genus where most or all species produce the volatile toxin hydrogen cyanide, mostly in their leaves and seeds.
+The levels are usually too small to do any harm, but especially bitter fruits or seeds should not be eaten.